Village Aling The Way To Jiri To Everest Trekking

 What is a typical rough distance by foot for a day?

 Typically, hike 10 to 15 kilometers daily, approximately 6 to 9 miles.
-Trekking would require 5 to 8 hours, except for some itinerary stops and categories of terrain involved.
+Trekking would require 5 to 8 hours, depending on the itinerary and the terrain involved.

 Is it safe to hike alone?

-Solo trekking is allowed, although it's generally always better to have a friend accompany you or to hire a guide.
-It gets tough sometimes, but two heads are sometimes better than one when the issues of the trek simply become too overwhelming.
+Solo trekking is allowed, though it's generally better to have a friend accompany you or hire a guide.
+It gets tough sometimes, but two heads are sometimes better than one when the issues of the trek become too overwhelming.

 Are guides for EBC trekking necessary?

-Solo travel can be done, but preferably with a locally employed guide or porter for safety, guidance, and support.
-Most trekkers prefer having a guide since this adds a great deal of value to the venture on the cultural and geographical aspects.
+Solo travel is possible, but preferably with a locally employed guide or porter for safety, guidance, and support.
+Most trekkers prefer having a guide, since this adds great value to the venture in terms of cultural and geographical aspects.

 Travel and Logistics FAQs